unidev-platform/unidev-templates/README.md

 # License

 This code is released under the MIT License.
-See LICENSE.txt.
+See LICENSE.